 Alpine SnowGuards provides many recommended snow guard layouts daily for projects, big and small, all across North America and beyond.
 Sign up for our Online Project Calculator to receive recommendations and pricing specific to your projects.

 Install above Outer Wall or Outermost Roof Support

 Our snow guard layouts always start with installing first row of snow guards above outer wall or outermost roof support.

-- The construction of the overhang may not have been designed to support a snow load on this typically unsupported area of the roof.
+The construction or design of the overhang may not support a snow load on this unsupported area of the roof.

-Roof snow load is defined as the weight of snow on the roof surface used in design of the building structure.
-It is determined based on multiple factors, including:
+Roof snow load, defined as the weight of snow on the roof surface, used in design of the building structure.
+Multiple factors determine roof snow load, including:

 - Ground snow load value